-Physics 131 is the first of a calculus-based, 3-course sequence: Phys 131, 132, 133.
-It is a required course for mechanical engineering and aeronautical engineering majors.
-It introduces the students to the basic ideas in physics, such as conservation of energy and conservation of momentum as well as Newton's laws.
+Physics 141 is the first of a calculus-based, 3-course sequence: Phys 141, 132, 133.
+It is a required course for all physics majors, most engineering disciplines as well as students in chemistry, mathematics, and architecture.
+It introduces the students to the basic ideas in physics, such as conservation of energy and conservation of momentum as well as Newton's Laws.
 A substantial part of the course is devoted to teaching students how to solve problems in a structured way and helping students realize that most problems in science and engineering can be explained in terms of the logic of mathematics and physics.
 The course provides a stepping-stone to further studies in more advanced courses both in physics and related disciplines.